Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 ### public static void GetAssetsAt<T>(List<T> toFill, string[] paths) where T: UnityEngine.Object
 As above except that it accepts multiple asset paths.

+## Inspector Sample:
+You can see a simple sample inspector by navigating to "SampleScene" selecting the sampleunit in the heirchary will show the simple inspector with added buttons and labels.
+Code is within the editor folder.